I've been injured so why has a solicitor rejected my injury claim?

-What are the criteria for making a claim?
+What are the criteria for making a personal injury claim?

-- Causation - the accident was the direct cause of the injury
+- the accident was the direct cause of the injury (causation)

 Maybe.
-Assuming that you meet all of the above, you will still need to get through the solicitor's vetting procedure.Back to top
+Assuming that you meet all of the above, you will still need to get through the solicitor's claim 'vetting' or 'risk assessment' procedure.

 The £1,000 rule

-The reason for this could be threefold:
+The reasons for this might be because the solicitor:

 Acceptable financial risk